pyareedash/DNA-FMs/README.md

-# DNA-FMs
+# Tutorials on DNA-Foundation Models
-"Heavily inspired from InstaDeep's GitHub repository"
+- Modified from InstaDeep's GitHub Repository